grpc/proposal/A33-Fault-Injection.md

 }
 ```

-Turned out, this approach requires more engineering effort, but makes the fault injection feature to non-xDS gRPC applications. gRPC team does consider to improve service config with fault injection settings, and will carry-on this work in a separate proposal in future.
+Turned out, this approach requires more engineering effort, but makes the fault injection feature available to non-xDS gRPC applications. gRPC team does consider to improve service config with fault injection settings, and will carry-on this work in a separate proposal in future.

 ### Support for Response Rate Limit Algorithm